BlenderCN-Org/compAS/docs/source/index.rst

 .. _home:

 ********************************************************************************
-BRG Framework Documentation
+compAS framework documentation
 ********************************************************************************

-This is the documentation of the Block Research Group framework for computational architecture, structural design, and (robotic) fabrication.
+This is the documentation of the compAS framework for computational architecture, structural design, and (robotic) fabrication.

+compAS = computational Architecture & Structures

 Contents